What is a mini SEO case study?

-Measuring the Impact of Additional Backlinks – Mini SEO Case Study
+Measuring the Impact of Additional Backlinks

-You notice that some of your great content isn’t ranking that well in the SERPs.
+When you conduct your mini SEO case study, you notice that some of your great content isn’t ranking that well in the SERPs.
 That’s surprising, because you know for a fact that it’s quality content.

 Maybe the problem is the lack of backlinks?